jsutixvdatascyj5/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging that there will always be unexpected ways in which users may interact with or attempt to use the program.
 It also humorously implies that as programmers continue to improve their craft, users may simultaneously find new ways to stumble upon errors or cause malfunctions.

+# 2023-11-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. List your tasks: Start by creating a list of all the tasks you need to complete.
+It will make it easier for you see what needs to get done and in what order.
+2. Prioritize: Once you have your list, prioritize the items based on their importance and urgency.
+You can use a number system, with 1 being the most important and 5 being least important.
+That way, you can focus on the critical tasks first.
+3. Break down large tasks into smaller ones: If you find that a task is too large or complex, break it down into simpler, more manageable steps.
+Then, tackle each step one by one.
+4. Set deadlines: For each task, set a deadline by which you want to have it completed.
+Using deadlines can help keep you motivated and focused.
+5. Use tools: Utilize available tools and software to help manage your task list and schedule.
+These can include task management apps, calendars, or even simple notebooks.
+6. Stay organized: Keep your workspace and files tidy and organized to reduce the risk of becoming distracted or losing track of important information.
+7. Learn from your mistakes: Don't be afraid to make mistakes.
+Instead, learn from them and adjust your process to avoid making the same mistake again.
+8. Ask for help: When you get stuck or need guidance, don' t be shy about asking for assistance.
+There are many resources available to programmers, including online forums, documentation, tutorials, etc.
+9. Keep learning: As a programmer, it' s essential to continually learn and grow in skill and knowledge.
+Attend workshops, read books, blogs, articles, watch tutorials - whatever it takes to stay current in the field.
+By following these tips, your productivity and efficiency as a developer will greatly improve.
+Remember to focus, organize, prioritized tasks and use available resources to succeed in programming.